bitrise-io/devcenter/_articles/en/monitoring/getting-started-with-trace.md

  9. If prompted to choose from different options for adding the files, choose your project - BookStore in our example -, and click **Finish**.

     ![](/img/trace-7.png)
-10. Run your app in a simulator or on a device!
+10. Run your app in a simulator or on a device!" %}

-### Installing Trace on Bitrise

-On Bitrise itself, it’s much simpler to install Trace: you simply need to add the **Add Trace SDK** Step to your Workflow.
+{% include collapse.html title="Installing Trace with a Bitrise Step" content="On Bitrise itself, installing Trace is simple: you only need to add the **Add Trace SDK** Step to your Workflow.
 The Step must come before the application’s binary itself is built.
 For example, if you build an iOS app, the Step must come before the **Xcode Archive & Export for iOS** Step.

 To install Trace: